 "When the occasion calls for it.
 You don't, apparently."

 "You're the first I've stayed until morning with," she pointed out.
 She cringed almost as soon as the words left her mouth.
-She heard the explanation as a man with morals would, realizing the sort of woman they painted her as.
+She heard the explanation as a man with morals would, understanding the sort of woman they painted her as.

 Camicazi wouldn't waste a moment assembling a second meaning to his response.
 She went back to clothes hunting, snagging her belt off a ceiling rafter, occupying her mind with scenarios to explain how it ended there in the first place, rather than the slowly clearing eyes that sized her up.